We can get a good overview of a polar bear population's ecology by following just a few animals intensively.

 How long does the battery in a collar last?

 This depends on how much work we are asking the collar to do.
 Early VHF collars and even some of the first satellite collars could last for two years or more depending on how often they transmitted.
 More recent GPS collars do a lot more work and usually have a theoretical life of about 14 months.
 This means a collar could last long enough that a collar deployed in one spring capture season could still be operating in the capture season of the following year (most polar bear work is done in the late winter and spring when the ice is solid and the days are long).
-But collars often fail and sometimes the bears remove them.
+But collars can also fail and sometimes the bears remove them.
 So, if we get 12 months, we're pretty happy.

 How do the collars come off?